john9francis/radiation-modeling/timeSpentPhase2.md

 - 10/4 7:05 pm 2.5 hrs testing the following simulations: em_Standard with all particles, only electrons, only photons, and only positrons.
 Got some graphs of all those interactions from 4-9 MeV.
 - 10/5 2:00 pm .75 hrs discussing with Br.
 Kelley about my data, and making plans going forward how to debug.
 - 10/5 11:37 pm 1 hr testing the different physics lists with filtering out everything except gammas.
 UPDATE: I need to figure out a much more accurate physics list with more bins for bremsstrahlung.
+- 10/6 10:32 pm learning about the nitty gritty of how physics lists work in Geant4